teatwig/bearlytics/README.md

 ## Acknowledgments

 - Coffee ☕
-- The internet 🌐
+- That one Stack Overflow answer that saved my life (you know who you are) 🙏
-- That one Stack Overflow answer that saved my life 🙏
+- SQLite (you're doing great!) 👌
-- SQLite (you're doing great!)
+- Emma (thanks) ❤️

 ---

-Made with ❤️ and probably too much caffeine by [Herman](https://herman.bearblog.dev)
+Made with ❤️ and probably too much caffeine by [Herman Martinus](https://herman.bearblog.dev)